-All other Student Spaces - Associate Vice President for Student Living and Engagement or designee
+All other Student Spaces - Assistant Vice President of Residential Life, Student Engagement & Leadership or designee.

-In the event that the University identifies any locked/secured container(s) during a search reasonably believed to be relevant to the search, the appropriate University Official will request that the student responsible for the space open the locked container.
+In the event that the University identifies any locked/secured containers(s) during a search reasonably believed to be relevant to the search, the appropriate University Official will request that the student responsible for the space open the locked container.
 In the event the student refuses, is unable to grant access, or is unable to be contacted, Campus Safety will confiscate and secure the container.
 If the container is affixed to any University structure, the University will remove the container and any damages incurred from the removal will be billed to the student.
 After a reasonable effort has been made to contact the student and offer the opportunity to open the container, the University may employ a professional to open the container at the expense of the student and/or may contact the appropriate law enforcement agency.
 The University may turn over any materials found during the search that are reasonably believed to be illegal to the appropriate law enforcement agency.